Great Sand Dunes National Park and Preserve: Ecosystems

 Alpine tundra is the highest elevation ecosystem at Great Sand Dunes where the conditions are too harsh for trees to survive, but wildflowers, pikas, yellow-bellied marmots, ptarmigans, and bighorn sheep thrive.
 The tundra begins about 11700 ft and continues upward to the highest peaks in the park.
-At subalpine elevations near the tree line grow krummholz (meaning "crooked wood")—trees which are stunted and twisted due to high winds, snow, ice, short growing seasons, and shallow, poorly developed soils.
-The transition zone between subalpine forest and alpine tundra is an important refuge during storms for some mammals and birds who primarily live on tundra.
+At subalpine elevations near the tree line grow krummholz (meaning "crooked wood")—trees that are stunted and twisted due to high winds, snow, ice, short growing seasons, and shallow, poorly developed soils.
+The transition zone between the subalpine forest and alpine tundra is an important refuge during storms for some mammals and birds who primarily live in the tundra.
 Bristlecone and limber pines grow at an extremely slow rate, with small statures that belie their true ages as some are more than a thousand years old.

 Subalpine forests and meadows capture heavy snow in winter and soaking rains in summer.
-The highest diversity of Rocky Mountain species of plants and animals are found in this ecosystem.
+The highest diversity of Rocky Mountain species of plants and animals is found in this ecosystem.
 Subalpine forest extends from 9500 ft to tree line at 11700 ft.
 Montane forests and woodlands are found along the drier foothills at approximately 8000 ft to 9500 ft.
 Pinyon-juniper and ponderosa pine woodlands are found on open, drier slopes, while cottonwood and aspen trees are in drainages.
 Cougars hunt mule deer here at night.
 Owls, dusky grouse, turkeys, and bullsnakes all find habitat in these drier, open woodlands.

 The riparian zone follows creeks through the subalpine and montane ecosystems at Great Sand Dunes.
 Cottonwood and aspen trees, red osier dogwood, and alder grow well in this wet environment, in turn providing shade and habitat for black bears, water shrews, and western tanagers.
 Rio Grande cutthroat trout are found in Medano Creek.